mitou/jr.mitou.org/english.md

 ---

 <div class="post">
-  <h2>What's this?</h2>
+  <h2>What's Mitou Junior?</h2>
-  <p>It is a half-year-long program for talented and innovative creators and programmers under 17 in Japan.
-The program was founded in 2016 by <a href="https://www.mitou.org/">Mitou Foundation</a>, and has been supported by companies and organizations. which offers the following benefits.</p>
+  <p>Mitou Junior is a half-year-long program to enhance young innovative creators and programmers under 17 in Japan.
+The program was founded in 2016 by <a href="https://www.mitou.org/">Mitou Foundation</a>, and has been supported by companies and organizations.
+It offers the following benefits.</p>

   <h3>Mentoring</h3>
   <p>Creators will be able to learn from mentors and other Mitou graduates who are at the forefront of technology.</p>